nelsonripoll/portfolio/learning/nginx/README.md

 ./configure --with-pcre=/path/to/pcre/source
 ```

-If you do not want to have the server redirect requers and change URI of requests, disable the ngx\_http\_rewrite\_module.
+If you do not want to have the server redirect or change the URI of requests, disable the ngx\_http\_rewrite\_module.
 ```
 ./configure --without-http_rewrite_module
 ```